-At the end of the academic year, the department shall form the following standing committees for the following academic year: policy committee, curriculum committee, assessment committee, outreach committee, tenure and promotion committee, tenured faculty comprehensive evaluation committee, NTT faculty renewal and promotion committee, and annual review committee.
-The structure and membership of faculty review committees shall be determined by faculty vote and in accordance with ADM 06-503 Appendix E. The curriculum committee shall review and recommend regarding any curricular issues including but not limited to the addition and deletion of courses, changes to the degree plans of the BA in Philosophy and the MS in Bioethics, changes to the philosophy and religious studies minors, and changes to the undergraduate general education core.
+At the beginning of the academic year, the department shall form the following standing committees: curriculum committee, assessment committee, outreach committee, tenure and promotion committee, and annual review committee.
+The curriculum committee shall review and recommend regarding any curricular issues including but not limited to the addition and deletion of courses, changes to the degree plans, changes to the philosophy minor, and changes to the undergraduate general education core.
 The departmental faculty as a whole must approve all curriculum changes.
 The assessment committee shall coordinate assessment of the department, graduating seniors, and core curriculum courses.
 The outreach committee shall coordinate outreach with students, within the university, and in the community.
-Sample activities include promotion of the major in the university, arranging internships, introducing measures for postgraduate success and counseling, outreach to high schools, and coordinating the department's contributions to NEXUS, HESTECH, FESTIBA, and comparable events.
+Sample activities include promotion of the major in the university, arranging internships, introducing measures for postgraduate success and counseling, outreach to high schools, and coordinating FESTIBA events.
 Though initial work will be done in subcommittee, any issue that is controversial shall be subject to a vote of the full-time faculty.
 Subcommittees will be formed on an ad hoc basis as needed.